Fighting Words Kerry

 Fighting Words has come to Kerry!
 Kerry Writers’ Museum, Listowel is the first centre in Kerry to take on the Fighting Words creative writing programme.
 Fighting Words helps students of all ages to develop their writing skills and to explore their love of writing.
-We aim to be up and running by April 2018 and are currently recruiting volunteer tutors to deliver the programme.
-Fighting Words Kerry is organized in association with Kerry County Council Arts Office as part of the Creative Ireland Programme.
+We have been up and running since April 2018 and are recruiting volunteer tutors on an ongoing basis to deliver the programme.

 At Fighting Words Kerry we organise workshops for primary schools throughout the County.
 Workshops take place on the third Tuesday of every month from 10.30 am to 12 noon.
 The programme is most suitable for pupils from 3rd to 6th class.
 Our workshops are delivered free of charge and each student will take away a personalised book of their story.